foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/001-orchestrator.md

     2. Consequence: The detector API will be simpler than if the detector server(s) are expected to do input buffering and chunking and output streams.
 Individual(s)/team(s) contributing detector(s) will not be responsible for this logic.
 This will likely allow integration of more detectors more easily.
 3. In the case where the end user invokes a streaming implementation through the orchestrator, the text passed from chunkers to detectors will be assumed to be directly concatenable for tracking purposes, like streamed text generation server results.
     1. Consequence: Detectors that will be affected e.g. by whitespace surrounding chunks like sentences must account for this.
-4. The presence of any results from a detector will be assumed to be the “results” returned to the end user. “results” is in quotes since this information will be potentially combined (but importantly, not changed!) with text generation server result information by the orchestrator.
-    1. Any filtering/thresholding will have to be done by individual detector servers and not by the orchestrator.
-Default parameters here such as default thresholds will also be established and tracked by individual detector servers.

 ## Status